The seven definitions of consciousness:

 In this thought experiment, the

-Caveman in the Box Trilogy, Lawsin also examined consciousness by investigating the origin, creation, and evolution of information scientifically with the following leading questions:
+Caveman in the Box Theory, Lawsin also examined consciousness by investigating the origin, creation, and evolution of information scientifically with the following leading questions:

 1. How did information emerge into the early minds of the very first humans?